abizer007/Leet-code_Solutions/README.md

 # 📅 Six-Month DSA Study Plan

 ## Overview
 This structured six-month plan gradually introduces core DSA concepts and patterns, with 8-10 carefully selected practice questions each week.
 By the end of this plan, you’ll have covered foundational topics and advanced concepts needed for top-tier technical interviews.
+It also serves as a collection of leetcode.

 ---